euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Upon `requireVaultStatusCheck` call, the CVP will determine whether the current execution context is in a batch and if so, it will defer checking the status for this vault until the end of the execution context.
 Otherwise, the vault status check will be performed immediately.

-Considering the fact that in order to evaluate the vault status, the `checkVaultStatus` may need an access to the snapshot of the initial vault state, it is recommended to implement the following pattern which can be looked up in the reference vault implementation:
+In order to evaluate the vault status, `checkVaultStatus` may need access to a snapshot of the initial vault state.
+The recommended pattern as implemented in the reference vaults is as follows:

-* each action that requires a vault status check, should first make an appropriate snapshot and store the data in transient storage
+* Each action that requires a vault status check should first make an appropriate snapshot and store the data in transient storage
+* The action should then call `requireVaultStatusCheck`
-* `checkVaultStatus` should evaluate the vault status by unpacking the snapshot data stored in transient storage and compare it against current state of the vault, and return `false` (or revert) if there is a violation.
+* `checkVaultStatus` should evaluate the vault status by unpacking the snapshot data stored in transient storage and compare it against the current state of the vault, and return `false` (or revert) if there is a violation.

 As with the account status check, there is a subtle complication that vault implementations should consider if they use reentrancy guards (which is recommended).
 When a vault is invoked *without* vault status checks being deferred (ie, directly, not via the CVP), then when it calls `requireVaultStatusCheck` on the CVP, the CVP may immediately call back into the vault's `checkVaultStatus` function.
 A normal reentrancy guard would fail upon re-entering at this point.
 Because of this, the vault reference implementation relaxes the reentrancy modifier to allow `checkVaultStatus` call while invoking `requireVaultStatusCheck`.